 List credit: http://www.mgfa.org.mv

 All resorts have boats that will take you ‘Deep Sea Fishing’.
-Unfortunately, when they say ‘Deep Sea’, expect 15 meters depth, a few hundred meters from the house reef, or trolling for Wahoo from a watersports boat or Dhoni with third-grade rods and lures.
+However, make sure you know what you’re signing up for.
+In some resorts, when they say ‘Deep Sea’, this can mean 15 meters depth, a few hundred meters from the house reef, or trolling for Wahoo from a watersports boat or Dhoni with third-grade rods and lures.

 Have you been fishing in the Maldives?
 What fish did you catch?
 Did you have any issues figuring out the local fishing regulations?
 Let us know in the comments below!